LankeyBoard/RulesGraph/generalRules.md

 ruleType: RULE\
 Characters can be proficient in different groups of weapons and magic.
 It is up to your GMs discretion what category a weapon falls into, or if it is a unique weapon that requires its own training.\
 Weapons can require one or two hands to wield.
 If you leave one hand free to wield a Shield or some other item, your Base Damage is reduced by one step.
+Using a ranged weapon in melee range causes Misfortune on the Attack Test.

 ### Melee